Ginger421/MP/README.md

 ![image](https://user-images.githubusercontent.com/101539821/195421205-75d9058a-9528-4224-8a53-491b47f330e9.png)

 ## How to Contribute
 Further development needs to be done on the project's front end.
 Tests could also be created.
-Further contributions could also include adding categories to
+Further contributions could also include adding a login option.

 ## Testing
 No testing was done